Casio Duro MDV-106 review and ideas.

 - Underside of lugs is not evenly finished: on mine one of the lug edges is almost razor sharp; another one I use to fillet my steaks.
 A better sanding-finishing work needs to be done.

 - Lume is definitely a sad laugh.
 Pictures may show otherwise (because cameras are much more sensitive than your eyes), but the lume is practically non-existant.
 Yes it flares right after the sun hits it and looks quite bright, yes it lasts the whole night, but unusable: you need complete darkness.
+This is usual of Casio’s Lumibrite, but if Citizen and Seiko can do better at any price point, they can too.

 - The coin edge could be better, just take a look at the beautiful edge on the Seiko Submariner (SKX031) pictured below to get an idea of how to do a proper and beautiful coin edge.
 While you’re at it, look how well balanced that Seiko looks: that’s because it’s smaller and the crown is bigger.
 It would be the perfect diver but for a missing 12 o’clock lume pip and the usual Seiko issue: missaligned chapter ring / bezel.